Unpaid care and domestic work

 In addition, the average duration of these activities - collecting water - is also higher for women (more than seven hours) than for men (less than six hours).7

-Missed opportunities for quality, paid work and education
+The impact on paid work and education

 Time spent on unpaid care and domestic tasks usually mean women have less time and resources to spend on education and paid work.